(Trailhead at the Cedar Falls Visitor Center)

 Need a bike, kayak, paddle board, skis or snowshoes?
 You can rent them here, too!
 Bike Tech, a Gold Level Bicycle Friendly Business, is conveniently located in the Downtown District and provides rentals, sales, and service.
 Andy's Bike Shop is also located in the Downtown District and offers bikes, accessories and tune-up packages as well as a mobile shop.
 MAXX Rentals (conveniently located in George Wyth State Park) offers kayaks, canoes, paddle boards, pedal boats, tubes and floating water mats for rent.
 Cook’s Outdoors (located at 1910 Center Street) offers kayaks, paddle boards and pedal boats for rent at Big Woods Lake in Cedar Falls.

 (College Hill Arts Festival - cancelled in 2020 due to COVID-19)

 Want more than recreation?
 Visit Cedar Falls during one of our annual events.
 If you enjoy art, ARTapalooza in September will entice you to add to your collection.
 And check out Cedar Valley Pedal Fest with themed family-friendly rides taking place every weekend in September.
 There is so much more than just trails to explore!

 Cedar Valley Trails also connect to the Cedar Valley Nature Trail which is a 67-mile trail connecting Evansdale to Cedar Rapids/Ely.
 Both are part of the 6,800-mile American Discovery Trail with the northernmost point located in George Wyth State Park.

 The Cedar Valley Nature Trail is also part of the 3,700+ mile Great American Rail-Trail linking Washington State to Washington D.C.
-The Rails-to-Trails Conservancy recently highlighted the Cedar Valley Nature Trail in a recent blog post.
+The Rails-to-Trails Conservancy highlighted the Cedar Valley Nature Trail in a blog post.